shubhomoydas/ad_examples/README.md

 Activity Modeling
 -----------------
 A simple application of word2vec for activity modeling can be found [here](python/timeseries/activity_word2vec.py).
 We try to infer relative sensor locations from sequence of sensor triggerings.
-The true [floor plan](http://ailab.wsu.edu/casas/hh/hh101/profile/page-6.html) and the inferred sensor locations (**for sensor ids starting with 'M' and 'MA'**) are shown below.
+The true [floor plan](http://ailab.wsu.edu/casas/hh/hh101/profile/page-6.html) and the inferred sensor locations (**for sensor ids starting with 'M' and 'MA'**) are shown below ([download the data here](http://casas.wsu.edu/datasets/hh101.zip)).
+This demonstrates a form of 'embedding' of the sensors in a latent space.
+The premise is that the **non-iid data such as activity sequences may be represented in the latent space as i.i.d data on which standard anomaly detectors may be employed**.
+We can be a bit more creative and try to apply **transfer learning** with this embedding.
+For example, imagine that we have a house (House-1) with labeled sensors (such as 'kitchen', 'living room', etc.) and another (House-2) with partially labeled sensors.
+Then, if we try to reduce the 'distance' between similarly labeled sensors in the latent space (by adding another loss-component to the word2vec embeddings), it can provide more information on which of the unlabeled sensors in House-2 are similar to the labeled ones in House-1.

 ![Floor Plan](datasets/CASAS/floor_plans/HH101-sensormap.png)